 Do you have a waiting list?

-Often we will have a short wait list for an upcoming litter.
-Even with a short wait list we often will have available puppies.
-If our wait list is full we will put a notice on the site.
+We do work from a wait list.
+When our wait list is open we will put a notice on our blog and also in our stories on Instagram.
 Our whole process is transparent on our blog, with our selection process, and wait list explained.
 LillyBits Companion Site